gacalbert/gacalbert/README.md

 ---

 ### 🛠 **About Me**
-- I’m currently working part-time as a **Junior Java Developer** while balancing a full-time role in aviation.
+- I’m currently working in aviation while trying to find my way into backend development in Java.
 - I’m passionate about learning and improving my skills as a backend developer.
-- My focus is on **Java** and backend development.
+- I'm also playing around with frontend development as I like to visualize what I do in my backend projects.

 ---